giogresio/Personal-Homelab/README.md

 - Linux - Ubuntu Server
 - Docker Containers - Portainer

-The goal of this project is to develop hands-on experience with enterprise networking, systems administration, and infrastructure management to expand on backend operations within the IT industry.
+The goal of this project is to develop hands-on experience with enterprise networking, systems administration, and infrastructure management to expand on backend operational knowledge within the IT industry.

 ---